nickelpro/vito.nyc/content/posts/cmake-pkg/index.md

 name of your entire package?
 How hard is find+replace?
 I never say this, but **YAGNI**.

-There are very few reasons for your project config file to be anything other than `find_package()` and `include()` directives.
+There are very few reasons for your project config file to consist of anything other than `find_package()` and `include()` directives.
 While there are some reasons to split out targets into separate exports (for example, if you have optional dependencies that enable/disbale certain targets), most projects will get away with a set of zero or more calls to `find_package()` followed by a single `include()` of their export file.

 ## Afterword